Fubini theorems for analytic Yeh-Feynman integrals associated with Gaussian processes with applications: Abstract

 \section{Abstract}

-In this paper we study an analytic Yeh--Feynman integral associated with Gaussian processes.
+In this paper we study an analytic Yeh--Feynman integral and an analytic Yeh--Fourier--Feynman transform associated with Gaussian processes.
 Fubini theorems involving the generalized analytic Yeh--Feynman integrals are established.
-The Fubini theorems investigated in this paper are to express the iterated generalized Yeh--Feynman integrals associated with different Gaussian processes as a single generalized Yeh--Feynman integral.
-As applications, we examined fundamental relationships (and with extended versions) between generalized Yeh--Fourier--Feynman transforms and convolution products (with respect to Gaussian processes) of functionals on Yeh--Wiener space.
+The Fubini theorems investigated in this paper are to express the iterated generalized Yeh--Feynman integrals associated with Gaussian processes as a single generalized Yeh--Feynman integral.
+Using our Fubini theorems, we next examined fundamental relationships (with extended versions) between generalized Yeh--Fourier--Feynman transforms and convolution products (with respect to Gaussian processes) of functionals on Yeh--Wiener space. \keywords{ Fubini theorem \and Gaussian process \and Generalized Yeh--Feynman integral \and Generalized Yeh--Fourier--Feynman transform \and Convolution product} \subclass{46G12 \and 28C20 \and 60G15 \and 42B10}